carlosivanr/intro_to_R/README.md

-Install Packages
+Install Packages \\
 One of the cool things about R is that you can modify its functionality to streamline some of the tasks that can be tedious or to gain functionality.
 This is accomplished by installing packages.
-An R package is somewhat analogous to a plug-in for your browser, it can change how the original software works.

 - Open RStudio
 - Click on the "Console" tab in the left hand pane of RStudio